 With all of that ahead of you, how are you going to survive this holiday season?

-I want to empower you with nine things you can do to salvage the days and months ahead, put the pieces back together and make it one to remember – for all the right reasons.
+I want to empower you with nine things you can do to make these few months of holidays of Thanksgiving, Christmas, New Years and Valentine’s Day memorable for you for the right reasons.

 1. Have a plan